CodeFromAnywhere/typerepo/modules/fs-orm/README.md

 ## getParentSlug()

-get a parent slug without the parent_xxxSlug reference (uses the categoryStackCalculated)
+get a parent slug without the parent_xxxSlug reference (uses the categoryStack)

 can be undefined if the item has no parent